-

 Track Timeline

-Applications are open
+Applications open

-September 2022
+September 2024

-Kickoff Week and CEO & Leadership Summit
+Cohort Kickoff and CEO & Leadership Summit

 Project execution and closeout

-~16 months after project launch
+Approximately 16 months after project launch

 The Not-So-Fine Print | Funding & Equity